 Workshops & Events

 Workshops hosted by the Graduate Center are open to the entire 黑料网 campus community, including undergraduate and graduate students, as well as the general public.
-So, if you are interested in a workshop, please register below.
+So, if you are interested in attending a workshop, please register below.
+In addition, if you are a faculty member, staff member, or member of a student organization, you can by Graduate Center staff for your class, group, orientation, or meeting.

 Where: The Graduate Center (University Library 214)